-The new Teachers’ Standards (DfE, 2011) which apply to all trainee and qualified teachers note that every teacher must: ‘adapt teaching to respond to the strengths and needs of all pupils’.
+The current Teachers’ Standards (DfE, 2011) which apply to all trainee and qualified teachers note that every teacher must: ‘adapt teaching to respond to the strengths and needs of all pupils’.
 They must ‘have a clear understanding of the needs of all pupils, including those with special educational needs; those of high ability; those with English as an additional language; those with disabilities; and be able to use and evaluate distinctive teaching approaches to engage and support them’.
 (Standard 5).

 Member only content